Handicap (shogi): Uncommon handicaps

 The 3-Piece, 5-Piece, and 7-Piece handicaps are not commonly used.
 However, all have historically received joseki treatment.

 Kaufman thinks the difference 2-Piece and 4-Piece is not so large as to make the 3-Piece useful.

 Although the 5-Piece is uncommon, according to Kaufman, many professionals nevertheless feel that the 5-Piece is useful as there is a very large difference between 4-Piece and 6-Piece handicaps.
 There is a variant of the 5-Piece that omits the left knight instead of the right.
+Kaufman notes that 5-Piece left is significantly larger than 5-Piece right, because both Black major pieces point towards White's left flank.

 The Right Lance handicap (右香落ち) became obsolete officially since 1910.
-There are many historical Right Lance handicap game records dating all the way back to the Edo period.
+There are many historical Right Lance handicap game records dating back to the Edo period.
 The Right Lance handicap is smaller than the currently official (left) Lance handicap.

 The Silver handicaps are unofficial handicaps designed to be a little larger than the distance between an even game and a Lance handicap.
 The strategy used in these games is often quite similar to even games.

 Other uncommon ones occasionally seen include Double Lance (両者) and Rook–Silver handicaps.

 The Dragonfly (トンボ) handicaps can be found in some mobile apps and online playing sites (such as 81Dojo).
 It may be a useful handicap to learn about beneficial piece exchanges.